I want to train to be an occupational medicine consultant

 Specialty training in occupational medicine starts at ST3 level and takes four years full-time.
-The basic criteria for entry are outlined in the person specification, as published by Health Education England.
-It’s important to note that there is a degree of flexibility, as it’s understood that the necessary entry competencies can be acquired in alternative ways.
-The result of this are two GMC-approved routes of entry, which actually relate to the type of certificate awarded at the end:
+The basic criteria for entry are outlined in the person specification , as published by Health Education England.

 CCT – your experience on entry can be matched exactly to the person specification, so you have completed at least the required initial training in one of the following specialties: surgery, psychiatry, acute medicine (2 years), general practice (3 years), public health (Phase 1), anaesthetics or ACCS (anaesthetics), radiology and paediatrics.

-Mirroring consultant career opportunities, training posts in occupational medicine are distributed among the industry, the NHS and the Armed Forces.
+Mirroring consultant career opportunities, training posts in occupational medicine are distributed across the NHS, industry and the armed forces.
 All candidates are assessed by the same standards, but the application processes are different.

 Train with the Armed Forces – the Armed Forces manage their own recruitment process, although their candidates are also required to attend a National Recruitment interview for benchmarking to ensure consistent standards.